howsoai/platform-installation-examples/linkerd/README.md

 ```

 ## Install Linkerd
-Linkerd is a full featured tool - this guide will just touch on installing it, with Helm.
+Linkerd is a feature-rich tool - this guide will just touch on installing it, with Helm.
 The [linkerd cli](https://linkerd.io/2/getting-started/) is optional, but simplifies accessing the Linkerd dashboard, and other features.
 Refer to the [Linkerd documentation](https://linkerd.io/2/overview/) for up to date install information and troubleshooting.

 Add the Linkerd Helm repository
 ```sh